JonathanD1802/Portefolio_Python_data/README.md

 Hello everyone, welcome to my new beginner project.
 This project have been made during a codecademy course.
-Consequently, as it's my first Data science project, it need a review.
-Therefore, don't have any hesitations to provide me with feedbacks !
+Consequently, as it's my first Data science project, it needs a review.
+Therefore, don't have any hesitation to provide me with feedbacks !

 ## What's is the aim of this project ?
 For this project I picked up the cvs file you can find within the folder.